mrinalmohan/Call-Center-Analytics-Application/README.md

 # Call-Center
 Created a call center program, which can connect to the database, process the data and print the output on the console.

-This is a Core Java project for a call center that connects to a database, processes the data, and prints the output on the console.
 This project is designed to demonstrate the use of Core Java programming language to build a call center application that can interact with a database.

 Getting Started
 To get started with the project, follow these instructions: